strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 Now we will deploy a Pod with two containers.
 The _main_ container will run CentOS 7 and it will be configured to just sleep.
-Later, we will exec into it and use `curl` to sed and receive messages through the bridge.
+Later, we will exec into it and use `curl` to send and receive messages through the bridge.

 The second container will be our sidecar with the bridge.
 We will mount the Config Map with the bridge sidecar as a volume and map the certificates to the environment variables.